isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/translate-documents-web-editor.md

     Besides a new translation project, you also can select from the following options:

     -   You can choose to **Create a structure** only for the translation project.
+    -  You can choose to **Create a new XLIFF translation project** to convert the XML content into the XML Localization Interchange File Format (XLIFF).
+XLIFF is an open XML-based format that is used to standardize the data transfer between various tools used in the content translation process.
+    In an XLIFF project, the content is exported to the industry standard XLIFF format, which can be provided to Translation vendors.
+XLIFF format empowers potential reuse of segments that you have already translated during the translation phase.
+    After the XLIFF content is translated, it can be imported into AEM Guides, creating a translated version of the original DITA project.
+    >[!Note]
+    > XLIFF export only works with human translation configuration.
     -   You can select **Create a new multi-lingual translation project** which will include translation jobs for all languages that you have selected for translation.
 For example, if you have selected French, German, and Spanish it will create a project which contains translation jobs for all three languages.
     -   If you already have a translation project, you can add topics to that project.
 Select Add to **Existing Translation Project** option from the Project list and choose a project from the Existing Translation Project list.
 You can sort these projects by most recent, ascending, or descending order.